Contact Us for a Free Consultation (833) 594-2133

 Pre-Filing Intervention

-If you're not the person and the prosecutors don't have the evidence to prove it, you'll go to jury trial and be found not guilty.
-Sometimes, I can convince the prosecutors not to file the case at all or dismiss a case they filed once we show them that the client is not the one involved.
-This possibility for a positive outcome can bring hope and optimism in an otherwise challenging situation.
+If you're not the person and the prosecutors don't have the evidence to prove it, you'll go to a jury trial and be found not guilty.
+Sometimes, I can convince prosecutors not to file a case at all or dismiss one they have already filed, once we demonstrate that the client is not involved.
+This possibility of a positive outcome can bring hope and optimism in an otherwise challenging situation.

 Another angle is to say, "Listen, this was a mistake.
 I didn't do this on purpose."
-I had no intent to light this fire and commit this crime that you've charged me with.
+I had no intention of starting this fire and committing the crime you've charged me with.

 That can be shown in a number of different ways, and it really just depends on the facts and circumstances surrounding your case.
-There are all sorts of different defenses that can be utilized, but it's obvious it's not a cookie-cutter thing.
+Various defenses can be employed, but it's clear that it's not a one-size-fits-all approach.

 So, in dealing with an arson case, in addition to having a defense that makes sense based on your case's facts and evidence, you will want an attorney to put everything together for you and defend your case.

 Your attorney will not only understand the legal system but also be familiar with the judges, the prosecutors, and all the players in the criminal justice system you find yourself in.
-They will guide you through the legal process, advise you on your options, and advocate for your rights.
+This familiarity will guide you through the legal process, advise you on your options, and advocate for your rights, giving you a sense of security and confidence.

 So, get somebody local.
-Get somebody who knows the ropes, has been down this path before, and can get you the desired result.
+Hire someone who knows the ropes, has been down this path before, and can help you achieve the desired result.

 In addition to learning the courthouse, the attorney will know how to defend an arson case.
-If you can't protect the case that your client is charged with and you don't have experience with it, then obviously, you won't get the result they must have.
-Your attorney should have been involved in similar cases and gotten good results on your behalf.
+If you can't protect the case in which your client is charged and you lack experience with it, then obviously, you won't achieve the result they deserve.
+Your attorney should have experience in similar cases and achieved favorable outcomes on your behalf.

 Defining a Win in an Arson Case